2016-2017 Program Directors

 Franklin & Marshall College ‘16, Psychology and Spanish

-Rachel is from Ridgewood, New Jersey and graduated from Franklin & Marshall College in 2016 with a double major in psychology and Spanish.
-Rachel worked as a summer intern with Manna Project in 2013 and fell in love with Manna Project’s holistic approach to development.
-Rachel vowed to come back to Nicaragua to get to know the communities and the organization more closely.
-While studying abroad in Buenos Aires, Argentina and traveling throughout South America, Rachel's passion for Latin America grew along with her desire to return to Nicaragua to make an impact.
-Rachel plans to pursue a career in clinical psychology.
+Rachel is from Ridgewood, New Jersey and graduated from Franklin & Marshall College in 2016 with a BA in psychology and Spanish.
+Rachel worked as a summer intern with Manna Project in 2013 and fell in love with the organization's holistic approach to development.
+She vowed to return to Nicaragua in the future to make a greater impact.
+While studying abroad in Buenos Aires, Argentina and traveling throughout South America, Rachel's passion for Latin America grew along with her desire to return to work with Manna Project.
+Rachel plans to pursue a career in clinical psychology after her 13 months abroad.

 West Chester University of Pennsylvania ‘16, Finance, International Business and Spanish